Have you been posted overseas in the armed forces?

-Employees of the Defence Force Australia take on a variety of duties and roles which help to support and build vital infrastructure.
+Employees of the Defence Force Australia take on various duties and roles to support and build vital infrastructure.

-If you have been enlisted to combat, develop intelligence or assist in supporting the armed forces, you may be a part of the:
+If you’ve been enlisted to combat, develop intelligence or assist in supporting the armed forces, you may be a part of the:

 What kind of people work in the Defence Force?

 Being part of the Defence Force is about more than just being a soldier or sailor!

 Australian Defence Force personnel who are posted around Australia or overseas take on a variety of roles ranging from providing legal assistance to implementing military equipment.

 The Defence Force typically employs people from the following disciplines to work on their bases: